 The curriculum can sometimes include or lead to an unplanned discussion about the subject matter of a sexually explicit, political, cultural, religious or otherwise sensitive nature.
 Responding to pupils' questions can require careful judgement and adults must take guidance in these circumstances from the Designated Safeguarding Lead.
 Adults must not enter into or encourage inappropriate discussion about sexual, political or religious activity or behaviour or, discussions which may offend or harm others.
 Adults should take care to protect children from the risk of radicalisation and should act in accordance with advice given under Part 1 of Keeping Children Safe in Education DfE and accordingly must not express any prejudicial views or, attempt to influence or impose their personal values, attitudes or beliefs on pupils.

-Please refer to the [Trust/Academy]’s policy on sex and relationships education (SRE) and, the policy on spiritual, moral, social and cultural development (SMSC)].
+Please refer to the [Trust/Academy]’s policy on sex and relationships education (SRE) and, the policy on spiritual, moral, social and cultural development (SMSC), which promotes fundamental British values.
+Care should be taken to comply with these policies and ensure they are consistently applied.

 Photography, Videos and Other Creative Arts